 Personal information may also be disclosed at the member’s request; for example, to a member’s representative or any person acting on behalf of the member.

 St.LukesHealth requires a written authority from you, or from an authorised representative (such as an attorney under a power of attorney) if you would like someone to deal with St.LukesHealth on your behalf or on behalf of any dependants on your membership.
 Before an executor or other representative can act on your behalf, or on behalf of your estate, St.LukesHealth requires evidence that an appropriate authority exists.

 Information will be disclosed to third parties in the following circumstances:

-Where you have elxected to enrol in further services or in other third party programs St.LukesHealth offer to its members.
+- Where you have elected to enrol in further services or in other third party programs St.LukesHealth offer to its members

-Where St.LukesHealth provide de-identified data.
+- Where St.LukesHealth provides de-identified data.
 For example for the purpose of conducting health related research.

 In some circumstances, we may disclose de-identified data to a third party, such as the entity that funds your participation, your employer, or a research institute for research purposes, to evaluate our service or to report on the global health of a population.
 In such circumstances we will ensure that the data cannot be reidentified or matched back to you personally in any way.

 How is your personal information protected and how long is it kept?